3645

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Bill.com's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 81.7% in Q2.
+Bill.com's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 83% in Q1.

 Bill.com Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Despite its recent drop, Bill.com still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite its decline over the last year, Bill.com's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Bill.com's free cash flow came in at $74.21 million in Q2, up 55.6% year on year.
+Bill.com's free cash flow came in at $62.96 million in Q1, up 163% year on year.

 Bill.com Free Cash Flow

-Bill.com has generated $218.7 million in free cash flow over the last 12 months, a solid 18.1% of revenue.
-This strong FCF margin stems from its asset-lite business model, giving it optionality and plenty of cash to reinvest in its business.
+Bill.com has generated $257.7 million in free cash flow over the last 12 months, an impressive 20.7% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.

 Is Now The Time?